 I have quick edits again at [1:09].
 I use them for a transition to the crowd.
 I felt I needed a little crowd reaction here with cheering.

 You’ve got to have a reaction to all those actions in a story

 I go back to quick edits at [1:15] to transition to the final element of the story.
 The New York Street Boys using fire.

 Again at [1:22] for the beginning of the fire portion of the show.

 And then there’s my big finally at [1:32].
-After doing all these quick edits in certain places I wanted to create a big finale in the editing.
-Just like the New York Street Boys create a finale for the viewers on the mall, I wanted a big finale for the viewers watching the story at home.
+After doing all these quick edits in certain places, I wanted to create a big finale in the editing.
+Just like the New York Street Boys create an end for the viewers in the mall, I wanted a big finish for the viewers watching the story at home.

 Our story closes with a series of reaction shots from the crowd.